Manulji123/Manulji123/README.md

-# Hi there, I'm Manulji Subhasinghe👋
+# 👋 Hi, I'm Manulji Subhasinghe
 - Passionate about **Data Science, Web Development, and Project Management**
 - Currently learning advanced **data analytics and software engineering**
 - Interested in remote work, problem-solving, and exploring the world